rsmacapinlac/macapinlac.com/pages/03.blog/2021-week-7-week-in-review/blog.md

     url_taxonomy_filters: true
 ---

-Honestly, the last few weeks have been pretty busy.
+Honestly, the last few weeks have been pretty busy... gurp!